đź’¬

 How Members Damage Gym Equipment

-Even if you provide the most detailed equipment inductions, there are things both experienced and novice members do that slowly but surely damage your gym equipment.
-It isn't always as obvious as dropping a weight onto it.
+Even if you provide the most detailed equipment inductions, there are things that both experienced and novice members do that slowly but surely damage your gym equipment.
+Unfortunately, it isn't always as obvious that damage has occurred.
 Here are some things for you to watch out for to save some money on repairs.

 Keep Moving Forward